2C-G

-it is sometimes used as an entheogen.
-It has structural and pharmacodynamic properties similar to 2C-D and Ganesha.
-Like many of the phenethylamines in PiHKAL, 2C-G and its homologs have only been taken by Shulgin and a small test group, making it difficult to ensure completeness when describing effects.

 Use and effects

-In Shulgin's book PiHKAL, the dosage range is listed as 20 to 35 mg.
-Effects are similar to the related Ganesha, and are extremely long lasting; the duration is 18 to 30 hours.
-Visual effects are muted or absent, and it is described in PiHKAL as an "insight-enhancer".
-Unlike other members of the 2C-series, 2C-G is nearly as potent as its amphetamine form.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-G's dose range as 20 to 35 mg orally and its duration as 18 to 30 hours.
+The time to peak effects was described as being 2 hours.
+The effects of 2C-G have been reported to include little in the way of visuals, being a "true psychedelic", mental changes, insights, altered sense of taste, "energy tremor", stomach queasiness, and a feeling of heat in the upper back.
+The drug is said to have very similar properties and effects as its amphetamine homologue Ganesha (G).
+Its similar potency to Ganesha is in contrast to other 2Cs and psychedelic phenethylamines, which are less potent than their amphetamine homologues.

 Chemistry

-2C-G is 3,4-dimethyl-2,5-dimethoxyphenethylamine, with the formula C_{12}H_{19}NO_{2}.
+Synthesis

+The chemical synthesis of 2C-G has been described.

 Homologues

-Several homologues of 2C-G were also synthesized by Alexander Shulgin.
-These include 2C-G-3, 2C-G-5, and 2C-G-N. Some, such as 2C-G-1, 2C-G-2, 2C-G-4, and 2C-G-6 are possible to synthesize in principle but impossible or extraordinarily difficult to do so in practice.
+Several homologues of 2C-G (2C-G-0) were also synthesized and/or tested by Alexander Shulgin.
+These include 2C-G-3, 2C-G-5, and 2C-G-N. Some, such as 2C-G-1, 2C-G-2, 2C-G-4, and 2C-G-6, are possible to synthesize in principle but impossible or extraordinarily difficult to do so in practice.